apache/apisix-website/website/blog/2021/12/01/apisix-supports-azure-functions.md

 The relative priority ordering is as follows:

-- First, the plugin looks for `x-functions-key` or `x-functions-clientid` keys inside the request header to the APISIX agent.
+- First, the plugin looks for `x-functions-key` or `x-functions-clientid` keys inside the request header to the Apache APISIX agent.

 - If they are not found, the azure-functions plugin checks for the authorization details inside plugin attributes.
 If present, it adds the respective header to the request sent to the Azure cloud function.

-- If no authorization details are found inside plugin attributes, APISIX fetches the metadata config for this plugin and uses the master keys.
+- If no authorization details are found inside plugin attributes, Apache APISIX fetches the metadata config for this plugin and uses the master keys.

 To add a new Master APIKEY, make a request to /apisix/admin/plugin_metadata endpoint with the updated metadata as follows: